09AnushkaSingh/hospitality-analytics-project/README.md

 # Hospitality Analytics Project: Performance Analysis

 ## Project Overview
-### This project delivers a comprehensive, data-driven analysis of hotel booking and revenue performance for AtliQ Hotels, a fictional hospitality brand.
-Using real-world data analytics techniques, the project uncovers key insights into booking patterns, occupancy trends, customer behavior and revenue distribution across cities, hotel categories and booking platforms.
+This project presents a comprehensive, data-driven analysis of hotel booking, occupancy, and revenue performance for AtliQ Hotels, a fictional hospitality brand.
+The goal of this analysis is to understand how customers book rooms, how hotel categories perform across cities, and what factors influence revenue generation.

+Using Python and real-world analytics workflows, this project uncovers patterns in booking behavior, occupancy efficiency, revenue distribution, customer satisfaction, and platform-wise booking trends.
+These insights help hospitality businesses make informed decisions related to pricing, marketing, demand forecasting, and operational optimization.

 ## Problem Statement & Objectives